 - Take steps to reduce your impact on the planet; we need to reverse climate change to protect bears

 - Check out your local zoos and any circuses that come visiting; talk to managers and staff; try to find out if they have bears and if so see what you can find out about them and pass the information on to us.
 Anything you can find out, no matter how small, will be helpful.
 Photographs are particularly valuable.

 - Find out all you can about bears – this website is a good place to start.
 Read books, watch TV programmes and DVDs, contact organisations who are working for bears.
 Then spread the word to friends, colleagues and family about the bears and the threats they face.
 Use social media to maximise the impact and follow us on Facebook and Twitter to keep up to date with news, events and campaigns.

 - Take a look at our Resources page for more ideas and links to our information pages

 CAMPAIGNS & PROJECTS

-We support a number of other trusted organisations’ campaigns – click on the links below to find out more
+We support a number of other trusted organisations’ campaigns for bears – click on the links below to find out more